jbbodart/arch-rtorrentvpn/README.md

 traffic not bound for tunnel).

 ruTorrent v3.7 included for rtorrent GUI.

-This also includes Privoxy to allow unfiltered http|https traffic through the VPN.
+Also includes Privoxy to allow http|https traffic through the VPN.

+This container has been designed to work on Synology devices, but it should run on every Linux host (tun kernel module and iptables required for VPN).
+Tested with DSM 6.0.1-7393 Update 2.

 **Usage**
 ```